Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/learning_path/functions.md

 These should always have a first line comment explaining what the arguments are, with the unknown quantity last, named `...args`

-(In the GML documentation, defines are called 'scripts', because in standard gml each user-function is written in a separate file.)
+(The GML documentation calls defines 'scripts', because in standard GML you write each user-function in a separate file.)